MahmadSharaf/Cheat-Sheets/Machine Learning/Neural Networks.md

     - For Regression problems:
       - Mean Squared Error is used
       - $C = \frac{1}{n}{\sum_{examples}}(y-p)^2$

-    - Cost function is selected according to problem: Binary/Multi-class Classification or Regression.
-  - Back Propagation:
+### 3. Back Propagation

-    - The goal of back-propagation is to compute the partial derivatives $∂C/∂w$ and $∂C/∂b$ of the cost function C with respect to any weight w or bias b in the network.
+- The goal of back-propagation is to adjust the weights and biases, of each layer, so that the NN output $a^L$ equals the true values $y$ or the cost function equals zero.
-    - The back propagation algorithm begins by comparing the actual NN output by the forward pass/forward propagation process to the expected value (target).
-    - Calculate new weights to minimize the cost.
-      - Adjust the old value of a weight to a new value of the weight, by using optimization algorithm.
-        - Optimization algorithms:
-          - Gradient Descent
-          - [Recommended] Adam: Adaptive Moment estimation
-            - It uses same algorithm as Gradient Descent but adjusting the learning rate while training.
-            - If cost is decreasing in a steady rate, then increase the learning rate to speed up the convergence.
-            - If the cost is oscillating, then decrease the learning rate.
+- This is done by going through each layer of the NN in reverse order.
+And then adjust the layer's weights and biases with a small amount that minimizes the error of the cost function.
       - This can be done by understanding how a change in the weights will affect the cost.
 For example, if we increased $w^{[1]}$ with 1, how the cost will be affected.
 Will it increase or decrease and by how much?
-      - In other words, we need the derivative of the cost with respect to each parameter.
+- In other words, we need the derivative of the cost $C$ with respect to each parameter $w$ and $b$; $∂C/∂w$ and $∂C/∂b$.
 This can be achieved by two ways, direct derivative or chain rule
       - Using direct derivative requires finding an equation that has a direct relation between the cost and the parameter and apply partial derivative to it.
 This way is too complex, especially with complex NNs.
-        - To give some intuition, do partial derivative to the below equations:
+  - To give some intuition, let's calculate the partial derivative to the below equations:
         $$
         \begin{align*}
         \frac{\partial{C}}{\partial{w^{[L]}}} &= \frac{1}{1+e^{-(w^La^{[L-1]}+b^L)}} \\
         \frac{\partial{C}}{\partial{w^{[L-1]}}} &= \frac{1}{1+e^{-(w^L (w^{L-1} a^{[L-2]}+b^{L-1})+b^L)}}
         \end{align*}
         $$
 - While using chain rule, eliminates the need to find an equation with direct relation between the cost and the parameter.
-      - Instead, the derivative is split into intermediate ones that get multiplied together.
+Instead, the derivative is split into intermediate ones that get multiplied together.
       - In the chain rule examples below (1),(2), they show that the derivative is chained together using intermediate relations.
       - By knowing the relations as:
         - Cost function: $C^l = \frac{1}{2}(y-a^L)^2$,